Protecting your business from criminal activities

 Protect your business from scams

-For information on scams and how to avoid them, visit the Australian Competition and Consumer Commission's SCAMwatch website.
+For information on scams and how to avoid them, visit the Australian Competition and Consumer Commission's (ACCC) SCAMwatch website.

 The website has information and advice on a range of scams and fraudulent activities that target Australian small businesses and consumers.

 You can also register to receive free SCAMwatch email alerts about new scams.

 Avoiding scams - Australian Competition and Consumer Commission